oAGoulart/awesome-nollm/README.md

 ### Office Suite
 - [LibreOffice](https://www.libreoffice.org) - Not much to add, most of you should use it already.
 I tend to use Writer for formatting and spell checking, then I use LaTeX to render my documents -- I do not use Calc as often.

-## Warnings
+## AI-Related Settings
 1. If you use Pinterest, disable the setting ["Use your data to train Pinterest Canvas"](https://help.pinterest.com/en/article/manage-genai-settings).
 2. If you use DuckDuckGo, you can now filter out *most* AI-generated images from results, go to [AI Features](https://duckduckgo.com/settings#aifeatures) and turn on "Hide AI-Generated Images".

 ## Stopping AI Crawler Bots
 To stop most AI chatbots and data crawlers on your website, add this `robots.txt` to your root folder (for up-to-date index of agents, check [AI agent directory](https://usehall.com/agents) and [AI Agents](https://darkvisitors.com/agents)):

+> [!WARNING]
-**NOTE [2025/08/05]:** Cloudflare has assessed that [Perplexity is using stealth, undeclared crawlers to evade website no-crawl directives](https://blog.cloudflare.com/perplexity-is-using-stealth-undeclared-crawlers-to-evade-website-no-crawl-directives/).
+> As of *2025-08-04*, Cloudflare has assessed that [Perplexity is using stealth, undeclared crawlers to evade website no-crawl directives](https://blog.cloudflare.com/perplexity-is-using-stealth-undeclared-crawlers-to-evade-website-no-crawl-directives/).
 ```robots
 # default (for search engines)
 User-agent: *